lsst-ts/observatory-ops-docs/Safety/contact-numbers.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::
-  When dialing a large number, leave the phone in the cradle and dial the numebr using the keypad.
+  When dialing a large number, leave the phone in the cradle and dial the number using the keypad.
   Then pick up the phone after you have entered the full number.

 - To dial a landline in Chile: 9 2 XXXX XXXX